 MORE: 2023 NFL Draft Big Board

-It took time for Johnston to gear up this year, but in his final seven games, Johnston amassed 41 catches for 789 yards and five touchdowns — showing the full extent of his developmental ceiling.
-He’s an uncommon athlete at 6’4″, 215 pounds with uncanny long-strider burst and flexibility, and his projected three-level ability can change an offense.
+It took time for Johnston to gear up in 2022, but in his final seven games, he amassed 41 catches for 789 yards and five touchdowns — showing the full extent of his developmental ceiling.
+He’s an uncommon athlete at 6’3″, 206 pounds, and near 34″ arms, with uncanny long-strider burst and flexibility.
+His projected three-level ability can change an offense.

 - A.T.
 Perry, Wake Forest